 Dental implant surgery is a specialty that requires specific education and training.
 Not every dentist performs dental implant surgery.
 If you are interested in dental implant surgery, it is in your best interest to contact a dental professional that specializes in placing dental implants.
 Choosing a professional with adequate experience in dental implant surgery will help ensure you have a streamlined process from consultation to post-surgery follow up.

 What is involved in the dental implant procedure process?

 First, you should have a complete and thorough consultation with a dental implant specialist.
 This consultation should include a review your medical history, an oral exam and x-rays.
 Once your consultation is complete your dental professional will take a mold of your mouth to design your implants to fit you perfectly.
 During the surgery a small titanium screw will be implanted into your jaw bone.
 After the screw is implanted, a crown, bridge or denture will be placed on top.
 After the surgery you will follow up with the dental implant specialist to ensure proper recovery.
 Typically, within a few weeks you can resume eating solid foods and enjoy completely restored functionality.

 What is the success rate for dental implants?

 Dental implants are extremely successful.
-They are common place in the dental field and have an aggregate success rate industry wide of around 80%, however here at Swiss Denture & Implant Center we see success rates much higher than this.
-Often times, poor health and smoking are the greatest factors in unsuccessful dental implant surgeries.
+They are commonplace in the dental field and have an aggregate success rate industry wide of around 80%, however here at Swiss Denture & Implant Center our success rate is considerably higher than this.
+Often times, poor health such as uncontrolled diabetes, or smoking are the greatest factors in dental implant failures.

 How long will the dental implant process take?

 This depends greatly on your overall health and facial bone condition.
-Those who do not have ample jaw bone volume may need to undergo bone graphing before the implantation of the titanium screw.
-For those in need of bone graphing, you can expect the process to take anywhere between 3-7 months.
+Those who do not have ample jaw bone volume may need to undergo bone grafting before the implantation of the titanium screw.
+For those in need of bone grafting, you can expect the process to take anywhere between 3-7 months.